isrp/isrp-event-paygate/readme.txt

 #### Atrributes

 * `type` (optional) ticket type to display price for.
 If this shortcode is contained inside a `[paygate-button]` shortcode, the `type` attribute may be omitted and the ticket type will be taken from the `[paygate-button]` shortcode.
 The `type` attribute may also be omitted if there is only one ticket type.

-### `[paygate-dragon-form]`
+### `[paygate-club-form]`

-Login form for dragon club members.
+Login form for club members.
 Use this in a standalone page to allow club members to log in to receive the club discount.

 #### Attributes